What individually licensed brokers can do to learn about the Continuing Education requirement:

 Question: My association is having a Lunch-and-Learn for our local brokers.
 I submitted my activity to an accreditor, and it was approved for 1 hour of continuing education.
 A guest speaker will come talk to us about how to submit an allegation of dumping under EAPA.
 At the last minute, my speaker had to cancel.
 A new speaker can take her place, but the new speaker will be presenting on importation and how to identify and report potential fentanyl smuggling.
 Can the attendees still get credit for coming to my association’s activity?

 Answer: Yes, with some limitations.
-You may only claim one credit hour for preparing the training, regardless of how long you actually spent in preparation or how long the training actually is.
+An educator may only claim one credit hour for preparing the training, regardless of how long you spent in preparation or how long the training is.
 Per triennial period, you may claim a combined total of 12 credit hours spent preparing training materials.
 This is contained in §111.103(b).
 CBP created this limitation because we want individual brokers to also seek out education opportunities, not just conduct training.
 We recognize that preparing training does have a benefit, particularly if it is internal company training where compliance is an important factor in operations.
 As an instructor, you can get some continuing education credits, but you cannot have instruction constitute all 36 credits in one triennial period.

 Answer: Yes.
 Under § 111.30(d)(4), if a broker fails to file the TSR by March 1 of the reporting year, the broker's license is suspended by operation of law on that date.
 By March 31 of the same reporting year, CBP will transmit written notice of the suspension to the broker by certified mail, return receipt requested, at the address reflected in CBP records.
 If the broker files the required report and pays the required fee within 60 calendar days of the date of the notice of suspension, the license will be reinstated.
 If the broker does not file the required report and pay the required fee within that 60-day period, the broker's license is revoked by operation of law without prejudice to the filing of an application for a new license.
 Notice of the revocation will be published in the Federal Register.